Kandy T. Velazquez, M.S., Ph.D.

 Yvone Shametaj

 Yvone is an undergraduate student at the University of South Carolina in the BARSC-MD accelerated undergraduate-to-MD program.
-She has received a Magellan Scholars grant to conduct research on the effects of TNF-alpha, or a lack thereof, in mice with colorectal cancer.
+She received a Magellan Scholars grant to conduct research on the effects of TNF-alpha, or a lack thereof, in mice with colorectal cancer.
 Some of her hobbies include reading, hiking, cooking, and watching Netflix.

 Matthew Noneman